KleistLab/Retinotopy/README.md

 - **Free to set:**
   - `rows` - amount of differential rows
   - `amount` - number of bundles per differential row, when running an equator simulation best set to a number divisible by 4 (suggestion - 12)
-  - `fmi` - if set, runs a simulation of Fmi- muitant
+  - `fmi` - if set, runs a simulation of Fmi- mutant
-  - `sdk` - if set, runs a simulation of Sdk- muitant --> setting both runs a double-mutant simulation
+  - `sdk` - if set, runs a simulation of Sdk- mutant --> setting both runs a double-mutant simulation

 - **optimized during development, suggested to leave at default values:**